 Ways to Apply

-Students have a number of ways by which they may apply for admission to Carroll College.
+Students have two ways by which they may apply for admission to Carroll College.
 You may:

 Self-Report Your ACT or SAT Scores